Stevenomole/agentic-mysql-rag/README.md

 4. **Analyze Results**
    - The agent returns an explanation intended for data analysts.
    - Read through the response to understand patterns or insights drawn from your query results.

-## Customization
-- **Database Support**
-  While the current setup focuses on MySQL, you may utilize any SQL dialect supported by `SQLDatabase` from LangChain.
-You only need to adjust the database connection URI.
-- **Prompt Engineering**
-  The templates used in `getLLMQueryResponse` and `getLLMResponse` illustrate how to direct LLM responses.
-You may enhance or refine these templates to handle more complex scenarios.
-- **LLM Model**
-  Feel free to switch out `ChatOllama` for another LLM if you have different requirements or access to alternative services.

-## Contributing
-You are welcome to submit issues or pull requests that improve the functionality, reliability, or user experience of this agent.
-Contributions that help refine prompt engineering or provide additional examples are highly appreciated.

-## License
-This project is released under the [MIT License](LICENSE), which permits you to use, modify, and distribute the code with minimal restrictions.
-You are encouraged to adapt it to suit your unique needs.